ImanolMalamud/ImanolMalamud/README.md

 #### 👯 I'm a Full Stack Developer with experience in PERN technologies.

 - 💻 I recently worked on a group project, The Gaming Farm, an e-commerce platform developed using PERN technologies and Scrum methodology, in collaboration with a team of 6 developers using a shared repository.
 I primarily focused on frontend development, but I also felt confident in adding functionalities and improvements to the backend.

-- 🔭 I’m currently working on mi Portfolio
+- 💻 I've also worked by my own on an SPA with a custom API, which consumes data from an API of Pokemon.
+All with PERN technologies and Pure CSS, fully responsive.
+All in my repository, and here is the deploy: https://pokemon-frontend-beta.vercel.app/

+- 🔭 I’m currently working as a Freelancer, developing a web platform for managing client history, stock, and statistics in various enterprises (lubricenter, mechanical garage, photo store, and neumatics store).
+Utilizing the PERN technology stack and incorporating additional tools such as Material UI, Bootstrap and OAuth for a complete and secure user experience, and also Typescript to work in an environment less prone to error.

-- 🌱 I’m currently learning Typescript and Bootstrap
+- 🌱 I’m currently learning Typescript, Bootstrap and Material UI.
 - 💬 Ask me about Javascript, React, Express, Sequelize

 - 📫 How to reach me: